The Icelandic Haukadalsskógur Forest, Marteinshver hot spring, and a dip in Kúalaug hot pool

 Mushrooms in the forest

-Haukadalsskógur forest is the most highly cultivated of the national forests in Iceland and one of the biggest national forests in South Iceland.
-We Icelanders don't have that many forests so we love our few forested areas.
+Haukadalsskógur forest is the most intensively cultivated of Iceland's national forests and one of the largest in South Iceland.
+We Icelanders don't have that many forests, so we love our few forested areas.

 Landnámabók - the Book of Settlement, in which you can read about the Settlement of the Vikings in Iceland, describes Iceland as having been forested from the mountains and all the way down to the sea.

-It is very different from the Iceland I know, although my country is becoming more and more forested now due to forestation.
+It is very different from the Iceland I know, although my country is becoming increasingly forested now due to forestation.
 But we had very few trees when I was growing up.

-The Vikings are said to have used the plentiful wood excessively and allowed their livestock to roam around free in the forests, which seems to have resulted in denudation.
-Now we try to keep our sheep away from national parks and sensitive areas, as we don't want our country to blow away out to sea due to soil erosion.
+The Vikings are said to have used the plentiful wood excessively and allowed their livestock to roam freely in the forests, which seems to have led to denudation.
+Now we try to keep our sheep away from national parks and sensitive areas, as we don't want our country to be blown out to sea by soil erosion.

 Monument in the forest for Kristian Kirk

-But other factors also added to denudation, for example very cold periods and the frequent volcanic ash fall from the nearby volcano Hekla.
-These factors were the cause o the Haukadalsheiði heath having become one big desert and putting the Haukadalur valley at risk.
+But other factors also contributed to denudation, for example, freezing periods and frequent volcanic ashfall from the nearby volcano Hekla.
+These factors turned the Haukadalsheiði heath into a vast desert and put the Haukadalur valley at risk.

-The Icelandic Forest Service continued with the forestation and declared the Haukadalsskógur forest as protected.
+The Icelandic Forest Service continued forestation and declared the Haukadalsskógur forest protected.
 You will find Kristian's monument by the driveway to Haukadalur.

 Berries in the forest

-Now this area is one of the most spacious revegetation sites in Iceland.
-If you want to drive up to the heath a 4x4 is needed as further on this road is numbered F-338, the F standing for fjallvegur, which is the Icelandic term for a mountain road.
+This area is now one of the most spacious revegetation sites in Iceland.
+If you want to drive up to the heath, a 4x4 is needed, as the road further along is numbered F-338, the F standing for fjallvegur, the Icelandic term for a mountain road.

-You will find many trails in Haukadalsskógur and even a customized trail for wheelchairs, which was made in cooperation with Sjálfsbjörg, which is our Icelandic federation of movement-impaired people.
+You will find many trails in Haukadalsskógur, including a customized wheelchair trail, created in cooperation with Sjálfsbjörg, our Icelandic federation of people with movement impairments.

 Mushrooms in the forest

-Seeing that Haukadalsskógur is a cultivated forest then forestation experiments are made here, and we can even buy our Christmas trees from this beautiful forest.
-As you can see in my first photo, which is a rare sight in Iceland, then the thinning of the forest takes place.
+Seeing that Haukadalsskógur is a cultivated forest, then forestation experiments are made here, and we can even buy our Christmas trees from this beautiful forest.
+I saw a big pile of logs in one place.
+I guess that they were thinning the forest.

-I was in awe when I saw this huge pile of logs, as this is something I have only seen abroad.
+I was in awe when I saw this huge pile of logs, as I had only seen it abroad.
 I guess you must be used to this sight in your own country.

-Now a little bit of history, seeing that Haukadalur valley is a historical place and one of the study centres of Iceland back in the early days.
+Now, a little bit of history: Haukadalur valley is a historical site and one of Iceland's study centres from the early days.

 Mushrooms in the forest

-Ari the Wise is said to have returned back to Haukadalur to write the Book of Icelanders when he was almost 60 years old.
+Ari the Wise is said to have returned to Haukadalur to write the Book of Icelanders when he was almost 60.

-From the 11th century until the 13th century - for 174 years - the manor of the big Viking clan Haukdælir was located in Haukadalur.
+From the 11th century until the 13th century, for 174 years, the manor of the great Viking clan Haukdælir was located in Haukadalur.
 The patriarch of the Haukdælir clan was the priest Teitur Ísleifsson at Haukadalur (d.
 1111), who was raised by the same Hallur Þórarinsson as Ari the Wise had stayed with for 7 years.

 Teitur was the son of the first Icelandic bishop, Ísleifur Gissurarson (1006-1080).
-So we can for sure say that Haukadalur is a historic place.
+So we can for sure say that Haukadalur is a historical place.

 The monument for Hákon Bjarnason